JLuisCuamatzi/CNV_Umadyis_natural_pops/01_FastqDownload/README.md

 ## FASTQ rename

-The FASTQ files were renamed with the script `01_FastqRename.py` to identify them with the ID provided in the studies conducted by Schweizer <i>et al</i>., 2021 and Depotter <i>et al</i>., 2021.
+The FASTQ files were renamed to identify them with the ID provided in the studies conducted by Schweizer <i>et al</i>., 2021 and Depotter <i>et al</i>., 2021.